I'm pretty sure these are some of the most important things you want from your work

 Your website plays a big role in making that happen

 And they don’t decide that from images alone.
-What you say and how you say it play a huge role in this too.
+What you say and how you say it plays a huge role in this too.

 BUT WE HAVE A PROBLEM